Cuban Revolutionary Council

 The Cuban Revolutionary Council (Consejo Revolucionario Cubano, CRC) was a group formed, with CIA assistance, three weeks before the April 17, 1961, Bay of Pigs Invasion to "coordinate and direct" the activities of another group known as the Cuban Democratic Revolutionary Front.
 Both groups were composed of Cuban exiles dedicated to overthrowing Fidel Castro's communist government in Cuba.
 José Miró Cardona, former Prime Minister of Cuba, was chairman of the Cuban Revolutionary Council.
 On its board of directors were: Antonio de Varona, Justo Carrillo, Carlos Hevia, Antonio Maceo, Manuel Ray, and Manuel Artime.

+The Bay of Pigs Invasion floundered and Miró Cardona, whose son had joined the invasion force, blamed the CIA for the failure.
+Miró Cardona concluded that the CIA had disregarded resistance groups within Cuba, ignored the paramilitary groups led by Manuel Ray, and misled the Cuban exiles over the role of the U.S. military in the invasion.
+The Council was supposed to have declared itself a "government in arms" during the invasion, but its failure prevented this from happening.
+Although they were to serve as the provisional government in a post-Castro Cuba, the CRC had limited knowledge of the invasion itself.
+As it was soon to begin, the timing of which was unknown to the Council, they were taken to Opa-Locka, Florida and then brought to a house with armed guards.
+Each Council member was given a duffle bag containing military uniform and equipment, still unaware as to what was occurring despite their inquiries.